It Takes a Village: History

 It was stated that Clinton would take no payments from the writing other than those to cover expenses, and that royalties from the book's sales would go to charity.
 In January 1996, Clinton went on a ten-city book tour and made numerous television appearances to promote the book, although she was frequently hit with questions about her involvement in the Whitewater and Travelgate controversies.

 The book spent 18 weeks on the New York Times Best Seller List during 1996 including three weeks at number one.
 By 2000 it had sold 450,000 copies in hardcover and another 200,000 in paperback.

 The theme of the book, at least as perceived from its title, aroused immediate opposition within the United States.
-A well known instance of this occurred during the 1996 presidential election when, during his acceptance speech at the Republican National Convention, Republican Party nominee Bob Dole said: "... with all due respect, I am here to tell you, it does not take a village to raise a child.
+A well known instance of this occurred during the 1996 presidential election when, during his acceptance speech at the Republican National Convention, Republican Party nominee Bob Dole said that with all due respect, I am here to tell you, it does not take a village to raise a child.
 It takes a family to raise a child."
-Criticism of Clinton's notion would continue to be made by American conservatives such as Rush Limbaugh, Andrea Tantaros, and Jonah Goldberg through the next two decades.
+Criticism of Clinton's notion would continue to be made by American conservatives, including Rush Limbaugh, Andrea Tantaros, and Jonah Goldberg, through the next two decades.

 In 1997, Clinton received a Grammy Award for Best Spoken Word Album for her audio recording of the book.
+The book appears in Clinton’s official First Lady portrait; this portrait was painted by Simmie Knox and unveiled in 2004.
+In it the book is depicted on a table next to a framed picture of the White House.
 In 2005, Senator Rick Santorum wrote a rebuttal to the book, It Takes a Family: Conservatism and the Common Good.